310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Souma %}
 Are you perhaps lecturing me?
-You may be a *“senior”* of mine, but you still do not have any right to lecture me as if you are any better.
+You may be a *“senior”* of mine, but you still have no right to lecture me as if you are any better.
 {% endbubble %}

 {% bubble Kaoru %}